Functionality/Page Builder not working in Make theme

 Your solution looks like it should be fine.
 I guess, in theory, it would be nice to add whitelisted tags to allowed_tags rather than lifting kses filters altogether.
 Would that be much harder?
 Do you think we can come up with a short list of tags that need to be let through?
 More importantly, do you think that this additional work would result in any appreciable security improvements over the more general fix you've put in place in 09434ec?

-#5 Updated by Raymond Hoh about 5 years ago
+#5 Updated by Raymond Hoh almost 6 years ago

 I was thinking about whitelisting the various HTML elements, but would this be applicable across the site or just when the Make theme is in use?